Understand the basic concepts of Oracle Data Mining.

 Oracle Data Mining offers several features that significantly simplify the process of data preparation:

-Automatic Data Preparation (ADP): Oracle Data Mining supports an automated data preparation mode.
-When ADP is active, Oracle Data Mining automatically performs the data transformations required by the algorithm.
+Automatic Data Preparation (ADP): Oracle Data Mining for SQL supports an automated data preparation mode.
+When ADP is active, Oracle Data Mining for SQL automatically performs the data transformations required by the algorithm.
 The transformation instructions are embedded in the model along with any user-specified transformation instructions.

-Tools for custom data preparation: Oracle Data Mining provides many common transformation routines in the
+Tools for custom data preparation: Oracle Data Mining for SQL provides many common transformation routines in the

 DBMS_DATA_MINING_TRANSFORMPL/SQL package.
 You can use these routines, or develop your own routines in SQL, or both.
 The SQL language is well suited for implementing transformations in the database.
 You can use custom transformation instructions along with ADP or instead of ADP.